Home Insights Marketing Performance

 When they do not, it signals the opposite.
 And people are very good at reading the gap between what leadership says and what it does.

-The scrutiny applied to leadership behaviour during a transformation is intense, even if it is rarely voiced.
-Employees watch whether the CEO actually uses the new collaboration tool.
 They notice whether the CFO requests reports in the old format.
 They observe whether the executive team speaks with genuine conviction about the direction, or recites talking points without commitment.
-These signals travel through organisations faster than any formal communication.

 Leaders who understand this dynamic use it deliberately.
-They create visible moments of alignment — sharing their own learning curves, publicly acknowledging early wins, and being candid about the difficulty of change.
-Authenticity here is not a soft skill.
-It is a strategic asset.
+They create visible moments of alignment sharing their own learning curves, publicly acknowledging early wins, and being candid about the difficulty of change.

 A Framework for Alignment

 Successful digital transformations address cultural alignment through four dimensions: leadership modelling, communication architecture, capability building, and accountability systems.
+This is especially critical in digital transformation in Australia.

 Leadership modelling: Senior leaders visibly use and champion the new ways of working.